Jiyoon Kim

 Hello, and welcome!

-I am a Ph.D. candidate in Political Science at The Ohio State University on the 2025-2026 job market, specializing in the political psychology of international security, broadly construed.
+I am a Ph.D. candidate in Political Science at The Ohio State University, specializing in the political psychology of international security, broadly construed.
+I am currently on the job market!

 My research centers on the political psychology of international security, broadly construed to include foreign policy, conflict resolution, human rights, and public opinion.
-I pursue this agenda through a robust mixed-methods toolkit, integrating qualitative methods and survey experiments with computational statistics and natural language processing.
+While my theoretical frameworks are global in scope, I maintain a specialized regional focus on East Asia, particularly the Korean Peninsula.
+I pursue this agenda through a robust mixed-methods toolkit, integrating qualitative methods and survey experiments with computational statistics and natural language processing, and with a focus on East Asia.

-In my dissertation, The Emotional Pulse of Foreign Policy: Status Perceptions, Emotions, and Policy Preferences, I demonstrate that emotions are a key mechanism linking perceptions of other countries to the foreign policies they attract.
+Based on my dissertation, my book manuscript—The Emotional Pulse of Foreign Policy: Status Perceptions, Emotions, and Policy Preferences—demonstrates that emotions are a key mechanism linking perceptions of other countries to the foreign policies they attract.
 I draw on evidence from cross-national survey experiments, semi-structured interviews, and text analysis using emotional discourse analysis and large language models (LLMs).
+A related paper drawn from this project won the 2026 Roberta Sigel Early Career Paper Award from the International Society of Political Psychology (ISPP).

 Before coming to Ohio State, I earned my M.A. in Political Science and a B.A. in Economics and Political Science from Korea University in South Korea.
 If you’re interested in my work or would like to connect, I’d love to hear from you.